marcoguerri/marcoguerri.github.io/_posts/2014-08-23-heartbleed.markdown

 layout: post
 title:  "Exploiting CVE-2014-0160, also known as Heartbleed"
 date:   2014-08-23 13:31:48
-categories: jekyll update
+categories: linux security
 published: yes
 pygments: true
+summary: "This post presents a Proof Of Concept of the Heartbleed bug.
-summary: "In this post I have summarized all the steps I have gone through to implement a Hearbleed POC.
-The aim was to try to exploit the well known bug to steal the private keys from my local instance using a vulnerable version of OpenSSL.
-Unfortunately the outcome was not the one I was hoping for, but this has proven to be a very interesting experiment anyway."
+The aim was to attempt to exploit the well known bug to steal the private keys from my local instance using a vulnerable version of OpenSSL.
+Unfortunately the outcome was not the one being sought, but it has proven to be a very interesting experiment anyway."
 ---

 The bug
 =======

-Hearbleed, CVE-2014-0160 in the Common Vulnerabilities and Exposures system, is a bug which affects OpenSSL library allowing an attacker to retrieve a 64KB chunk of memory from the address space of the process which is using the library.
-The bug resides in the implementation of one of the features of the TLS protocol, the TLS Hearbeat Extension, and affects OpenSSL from version 1.0.1 to 1.0.1f included.
+Heartbleed, CVE-2014-0160 in the Common Vulnerabilities and Exposures system, is a bug which affects OpenSSL software allowing an attacker to retrieve a 64KB chunk of memory from the address space of a process which is using libssl.
+The bug resides in the implementation of one of the features of the TLS protocol, the TLS Heartbeat Extension, and affects OpenSSL from version 1.0.1 to 1.0.1f included.

-The programming error lies in *ssl/t1_lib.c* in function tls1\_process\_heartbeat A hearbeat request is a way to check if the remote end of the connection is still alive.
-The client sends a request  with a payload and the server is supposed to reply with the same payload.
+The bug lies in *ssl/t1_lib.c* in function tls1\_process\_heartbeat.
+A heartbeat request is a way to check if the remote end of the connection is still alive.
+The client sends a request with a custom payload and the server is supposed to echo back the same data.

 ```c
 /* Allocate memory for the response, size is 1 bytes